CGI-FR/PIMO/README.md

   * `hash` is to mask with a value from a list by matching the original value, allowing to mask a value the same way every time.
   * `hashInUri` is to mask with a value from an external resource, by matching the original value, allowing to mask a value the same way every time.
   * `fromCache` is a mask to obtain a value from a cache.
+  * `ff1` mask allows the use of <abbr title="Format Preserving Encryption">FPE</abbr> which enable private-key based re-identification.
 * Formatting
   * `dateParser` is to change a date format.
   * `template` is to mask a data with a template using other values from the jsonline.